Bedazzled Nails Are Back — & So Much Better Than The '90s Versions

 For every person celebrating the return of scrunchies, perms, skinny brows, and sparkly blue eyeshadow, there's another person out there asking, God, why this again?
 The decade wasn't exactly known for its refinement — and nail art was no exception.

 "I love studded nails because they’re super easy and really elevate a manicure," says nail pro, Whitney Gibson.
-"I consider them jewelry for the nails.
+"I consider them jewellery for the nails.
 I like clean, simple studs for maximum chicness."

-Whether you want to DIY a jeweled accent nail or riff off the LA negative space trend by adding a few gemstones over clear polish, you'll find all your minimalist-approved sparkle inspiration, ahead.
+Whether you want to DIY a jewelled accent nail or riff off the LA negative space trend by adding a few gemstones over clear polish, you'll find all your minimalist-approved sparkle inspiration, ahead.